 Many hours can be spent toiling over a design for a bespoke piece of jewellery, the blank white paper staring starkly back at me.
 Only for much later, the completed design to pop into my head when doing something totally mundane.
 Even now, I still find the whole process quite magical.

 I have a longtime love of wrought ironwork.
-With its strong and decorative forms, it translates so well into designs for jewellery.
-It was so important to me to have a Collection inspired by this amazing artform.
-It sits beautifully with the other country living themes of these Collections, as many fine example can be found in Britain's Castles and Stately Homes.
+With its strong and decorative forms, it translates so well into unique jewellery designs.
+It was so important to me to have a Collection inspired by this amazing art form.
+It sits beautifully with the other Equestrian and Country Living themes of these Collections, as many fine example can be found in Britain's Castles and Stately Homes.

 Design process for the Blair Collection

-Using this image, the designer in me sketches out what looks most aesthetically pleasing as a piece of jewellery.
+Using this image, the designer in me sketches out what looks most aesthetically pleasing as a piece of handcrafted jewellery.
 From these I designed one central motif.
-This needed to look just as good as an elegant necklace or an eye catching bracelet.
+This needed to look just as good as an elegant silver necklace or an eye catching gold bracelet.